francesco75/pokemon/README.md

    - Laptop Small  Large
        The Testing is perfect
-       All the pages respond very vell
+       All the pages respond very well
        The navbar works vell and navigation is fast and flexible